 As you can see, the last two decades have turned business application development on its head.
 We can hardly recognize it with what it used to be a decade ago.
 Most businesses today run on legacy systems that are not at par with modern-day requirements.

-At the same time, there is also a massive influx of new technologies capable of replacing legacy systems.
+At the same time, there is also a massive influx of new technologies capable of replacing legacy business solutions.
 They are faster, smarter, and require users to spend less time on repetitive tasks.
 Thus, businesses keen on growth must migrate to these modern-day systems to ramp up their operations.

 As the world of business application development keeps evolving, businesses will have to train their employees to become well-versed at using these applications.
 That calls for timely and effective business application training.
 But new business application training comes at a cost.
 If not planned and executed properly, it can negatively impact your business productivity.